Hancompscie/Hancompscie/README.md

 My long term goal is to pursue a degree in Computer Science at Universitas Indonesia (Fasilkom UI) in 2028, while continuously growing as a developer.
 I am passionate about learning new technologies, solving problems, and consistently improving my skills.

-I am also open to connecting with like-minded individuals who share an interest in technology and software development.</p>
+I am also open to connecting with like minded individuals who share an interest in technology and software development.</p>

 ###